 [Section 10E inserted by No. 55 of 2010 s.
 5.]

 10F.
-Review of proposed direction or amendment
+SAT review of proposed direction or amendment

 (1) An incorporated association to which a notice is given under section 10E may, not later than the end of the period specified under section 10E(1)(c) or any extension of that period, apply to the State Administrative Tribunal for a review of the proposed direction or amendment.